cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 subtitle: Are we mimicking scientific progress without true innovation?
 tags: science
 description: |
-  Arguably, computers and communications have changed the world more than any other science or technology.
-Yet there are a lot of failures, some prominent, many minor, and a widening gap between aspirations and reality.
-Borrowing Richard Feynman's criticism of cargo cult science, this article discusses the problem of cargo cult in computer science.
-To paraphrase Feynman: everywhere I see computer scientists that look like they are working on the right thing, but the thing actually doesn't work.
-I hope this article could make you reflect the problem of having poor science in computer science research, and what we can positively do about it.
+  Arguably, computers and faster communication systems have changed the world more than any other technology.
+Yet there have been many scientific failures along the way, some prominent, many minor, and a widening gap between aspirations and reality.
+This article discusses the problem of pseudoscience in computer science.
+I discuss Richard Feynman's coined term "cargo cult science," as he said: "Everywhere I see computer scientists that look like they are working on the right thing, but the thing actually doesn't work."
+I offer guidance on how to stay away of this dangerous practice, from a scientific standpoint.
 keywords:
   - computer science research
   - science reproducibility crisis